librenms/librenms/doc/Support/Discovery Support.md

 wildcard using *).
 You can also specify odd and even. all will run discovery against all devices whilst new will poll only those devices that have recently been added or have been selected for rediscovery.

+`--os` Limit the amount of devices to ones having the given operating system.
+Please note: You must use the value that is stored in the database!
+Example: 'ios' for Cisco IOS

+`--type` Limit the amount of devices to ones having the given device type.

+`--device-groups` Limit the amount of devices to ones that are at least part of any of the given device groups.
+Separate multiple groups by comma, the whole list may (and should) be enclosed by quotation marks in case a group name contains whitespaces or similar.
+Please note that group names containing a comma cannot be used here.

 `-i` This can be used to stagger the discovery process.